Job Title: Teacher, Graduation Enhancement Resource

 TERMS OF EMPLOYMENT

+Failure to complete this requirement will result in non-reappointment of the employee the following school year.
 Salary and benefits shall be paid consistent with the District’s approved compensation plan.
 Length of the work year and hours of employment shall be established by the District.

 Performance of the job will be evaluated in accordance with provisions of the School Board’s policy on evaluation of personnel.